Recent (technical) changes to this Calculator Museum

 2024-01-13 Checked and updated links to other websites.

-2024-01-08 Implemented a method to make the browser's back- and forward buttons functional even though part of this site runs in an IFRAME.
-This is done by means of the History API (link valid 2024-01-13).
+2024-01-08 Implemented a method to make the browser’s back- and forward buttons functional even though part of this site runs in an IFRAME.
+This is done by means of the History API (link validated 2024-01-13).
 Seems to work quite good actually.

 2024-01-07 No cookies required fortunately, I invented a different technique.
-Now, when a specific calculator page is loaded, e.g. by refreshing the page or by linking to it using the "?" search tag trick the left column automatically scrolls to that calculator by internally using Text Fragments (link valid 2024-01-13).
+Now, when a specific calculator page is loaded, e.g. by refreshing the page or by linking to it using the "?" search tag trick the left column automatically scrolls to that calculator by internally using Text Fragments (link validated 2024-01-13).

 A (quite annoying) side-effect of the way my site is implemented (using an IFRAME) is that the browsers’ back and forward buttons do not work as expected.
 Not sure yet on how to work around that issue.
 Maybe this can be solved using the HTML5 features history.replaceState and history.pushState.
 Work in progress.